sabuto/hassio-telegraf-dev/README.md

 ## Description

-This is a very simple hassio plugin that ebnables you to run telegraf on your hassio system, I am still working on this so please bear with me, I am happy to accept PR's
+This is a very simple hassio plugin that ebnables you to run telegraf.
+I am still working on this so please bear with me, I am happy to accept PR's.

 ## Installation

 To Install this addon simply go to: Hassio->Addon-store.

-Then add <https://github.com/Sabuto/hassio-repo> in the add repository by URL box.
+Add <https://github.com/Sabuto/hassio-repo> in the add repository by URL box.

 Scroll down to Rob's Repo and install Telegraf.

 Give it a few minutes to install and update.

 ## Config